jeanslack/Videomass/known_problems.md

 ## Videomass AppImage for Linux

-Currently, two separate portings have been released for GTK2 and GTK3.
+Currently, two portings are available for GTK2 and GTK3.

 Videomass AppImage for **GTK3** it has been successfully tested on the following Linux distributions: